beste/firebase-php/docs/user-management.rst

 ``deletePhotoUrl``     boolean      Whether or not to delete the user's photo.
 ``deleteDisplayName``  boolean      Whether or not to delete the user's display name.
 ``deletePhoneNumber``  boolean      Whether or not to delete the user's phone number.
+``resetMultiFactor``   boolean      Whether or not to reset all of the user's enrolled factors.
 ``deleteProvider``     string|array One or more identity providers to delete.
 ``customAttributes``   array        A list of custom attributes which will be available in a User's ID token.
 ====================== ============ ===========